unicefuganda/uSurvey/README.md

 Installation
 ------------
-* Postgres, rabbitmq and memcached should be running (on OSX  install memcached and libmemcached from brew)
+* Postgres, redis-server should be running

 ##Git